HafeezHaidari/Analysis-Projects/README.md

-# SalesAnalysisProjects
+# Analysis Projects
-Analysing various data sets and answering questions related to them Analysis 1: One year worth of sales data
+Analysing various data sets and answering questions related to them <br>
+Analysis 1: One year worth of sales data